Travelling with medicines or medical devices into Australia

 - the medicines or medical devices you bring into Australia must not be sold or supplied to any other person

-- you must ensure that you comply with the requirements of the Australian Customs Service in relation to declaring medicines or medical devices you are bringing into Australia.
+- you must ensure that you comply with the requirements of the Australian Immigration and Border Protection in relation to declaring medicines or medical devices you are bringing into Australia.

 It's a good idea to carry medicines and medical devices in your hand luggage so you have access to them if needed.
 It also means you avoid any potential problems if your checked-in luggage goes missing.